gitandy/DragonLog/README.md

 ADIF ADX is the best choice for creating a backup.

 ### ADIF format export
-ADX should be prefered over ADI as UTF-8 is supported.
+ADX should be preferred over ADI as UTF-8 is supported.
 For ADX where UTF-8 (*_INTL fields) is supported additionally the ASCII counterpart is exported.

 For ADX ASCII only fields (all ADI fields) all german umlauts and ligatures are converted